 All successful candidates are provided with a contract detailing conditions of employment.
 DELWP PFFs will be employed by DELWP under the current Field Staff Agreement.
-Parks Victoria PFFs are employed by Parks Victoria under the current Parks Victoria Workplace Determination.
+Parks Victoria PFFs are employed by Parks Victoria under the current Parks Victoria Enterprise Agreement eg not a workplace determination.